VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## BOM Report

-This plugin extract BOM and BOL information and generates a report in .xlxs format.
+This tool extracts BOM and BOL information and generates a report in .xlxs format.

 The following steps will allow you to execute BOM Report functionality: